translate/virtaal/docs/checks.rst

 **************

 Virtaal provides a powerful way of reviewing translations for quality.
-It exposes most of the :doc:`toolkit/pofilter tests` that can test for several issues that can affect the quality of your translations.
+It exposes most of the :ref:`pofilter checks <toolkit:pofilter_tests>` that can test for several issues that can affect the quality of your translations.

 If Virtaal indicates a possible problem with a translation, it doesn’t mean that the translation is necessarily wrong, just that you might want to review